SteynSean11/SABQ2025cloud/TASK.md

 **Current Sprint**: Sprint 1: Minimum Viable Deployment **Next Review**: 2025-07-05

-## 🎯 Current Sprint: Minimum Viable Deployment & Technical Excellence
+## 🎯 Sprint 1: Minimum Viable Deployment & Technical Excellence

 **Focus**: Deploy a basic static site to Google Cloud Run to establish the full pipeline, then solidify the project's foundation with automated quality checks and testing workflows.

 ### 📋 Sprint Goals

-- [ ] **Task 1: Basic Webpage Creation** (Priority: High)
+- [x] **Task 1: Basic Webpage Creation** (Priority: High)
-      - [ ] Initialize a new project using Next.js 14+.
+      - [x] Initialize a new project using Next.js 14+.
-      - [ ] Create a single page with a "Welcome to SA Budget Queen" message.
+      - [x] Create a single page with a "Welcome to SA Budget Queen" message.
-      - [ ] Apply basic branding: use primary brand colors and include the logo.
+      - [x] Apply basic branding: use primary brand colors and include the logo.

 - [ ] **Task 2: Containerization** (Priority: High)
       - [ ] Create a multi-stage Dockerfile to build and serve the static assets.